-Your child will not receive any direct medical benefits from participating in this research study.
+You will not receive any direct medical benefits from participating in this research study.
 This study is not designed to treat any illness or to improve your health.
-However, we hope the results from this study may help your child and other people with eosinophilic diseases in the future.
+However, we hope the results from this study may help you and other people with eosinophilic diseases in the future.